nikeetaC/amplicon_data_analysis/README.md

+# Microbial amplicon sequencing data analysis

-# Computational and statistical methods to analyse microbial amplicon sequencing data
+This repository provides all data and required tools used in chapter 'Computational and statistical methods to analyse microbial amplicon sequencing data'

+## Required tools